Skip to main content

 How Is Voluntariness Defined and Enforced?

 The concept of a “voluntary” program becomes intricate when financial incentives are introduced.
-An incentive, such as a reduction in premiums or a cash reward, can be a powerful motivator.
+An incentive, such as a reduction in health insurance premiums or a cash reward, can be a powerful motivator.
 The critical question the EEOC has grappled with is ∞ at what point does an incentive become so large that it is coercive, effectively making participation involuntary?

 If the financial penalty for not participating is substantial, an employee may feel they have no real choice but to submit to medical screenings and disclose personal health information.